LucasTom-Wong/P00/README.md

 Julia (Lia) Nelson

 Notes:
-Might have changed heading numbers a bit
+Might have changed heading numbers a bit \n
 Our choice of color palate is unique and thus superior to any that the internet may generate

 ## How to install and run our website: